 - Social Studies (social studies, civics, history, geography, etc.)

 - Special Education teachers in the disciplines listed above

 Eligibility and Selection Criteria

-- Have a Bachelor's degree or the equivalent
+- Have earned a bachelor’s degree or equivalent;

-Please note that this is a program for practicing teachers.
+Please note that this is a program for practicing teachers of Cambodian students.
 Ministry of Education officials, full-time principals or educational administrators, full-time teacher trainers, university faculty, private English language tutors, and teachers from schools primarily serving expatriates are not eligible.

 Tentative Program Dates in the U.S.

 - Cohort I: January – March 2016 (Spring)

 - Cohort II: September – November 2016 (Fall)

 There are two ways you can submit your application: hardcopy or online.